microsoft/PartsUnlimited/docs/HOL-Advanced_Feature_Flag_for_Web_Applications/README.md

 }
 ```

-**Step 17.** At the bottom of `Index.cshtml` inside the Views -> Manage folder we need add the following at the top of the file.
+**Step 17.** Navigate to `Index.cshtml` inside the Views -> Manage folder, we then need add the following at the top of the file.

 ```csharp
 @using System.Threading.Tasks